Prospective Graduate Students

-The statement of purpose should provide the admissions committee with a strong sense of 1) why you are choosing to enter graduate school and 2) why the University of South Florida is the right choice for you, and 3) if you wish to be considered for a graduate assistantship.
+The statement of purpose should provide the admissions committee with a strong sense of 1) why you are choosing to enter graduate school, 2) why the University of South Florida is the right choice for you, and 3) if you wish to be considered for a graduate assistantship.
 Strong statements help the committee understand if the USF program can help you achieve your goals and if you are prepared for undertaking a program that requires maturity, independence, and self-direction.

-Successful statements from PhD and MFA applicants identify faculty that the student wants to work with and explain how that person would help fulfill their goals.
+Successful statements from PhD applicants identify faculty that the student wants to work with and explain how that person would help fulfill their goals.
 For PhD students, it is important that you identify your scholarly interests with specific faculty members who work in this field.

 Before completing your statement, you should peruse this site's information on faculty, students, and departmental strengths to determine if USF's program will help you achieve your goals.

 Students who want to be considered for a graduate assistantship should indicate their interest in their statement of purpose.

 The Writing Sample

 The writing sample for rhetoric and composition and literary studies programs should demonstrate your ability to synthesize academic scholarship within an effective argument.
 Strong samples demonstrate the fundamentals of academic scholarship: an engaging thesis supported with compelling evidence, solid library research skills, consistent style use, and strong signposts and transitions.

 The writing sample for Lit and RC degrees is your opportunity to introduce the graduate admissions committee to you as a scholar.
 You should showcase your ability to effectively integrate scholarship into your essay.
 Essays should be no more than 25 pages (including bibliography).